su8/pinky-bar/README.md

 * libx11
 * xorg-server

-use **--without-colours** to skip the following step:
+use **--without-colors** to skip the following step:

 * dwm compiled with statuscolor patch.
-The colours in use are specified in your dwm config.h
+The colors in use are specified in your dwm config.h

 ---